 For example, a brand selling phone cases needs to include essential information, like phone compatibility, on the product detail page.
 Not clearly communicating that key piece of information will result in a decrease of conversion because customers won’t feel confident that the product is a good fit for their cell phones.

-Not only do product detail pages need basic product information, A+ content is also an essential part of having a retail ready product detail page.
+Not only do product detail pages need basic product information, but A+ content is also an essential part of having a retail ready product detail page.
 Brands can increase the conversion rate on their product by including high-quality A+ content that really sells the benefits of the product and tells the brand story.

 A high number of reviews and high star rating

 Having a high volume of positive reviews is essential to having a retail ready product.
-Typically, the best practice is to only advertise ASINs that are above 3.5 stars using AMS.
+Typically, the best practice is to only advertise ASINs that are above 3.5 stars using Amazon Advertising.

 Positive product reviews also impact conversion.
 In the campaigns that we’ve managed, we’ve seen a positive correlation between conversion rate and the number of positive reviews.
 However, the relationship between conversion rate and the number of positive reviews isn’t a linear one.
 There is a point of diminishing returns where additional reviews don’t have as much of an impact on conversion rates.

 Avoid the “Add-On” item classification for products

 Products that get tagged with the “Add-On” item classification tend to have much lower conversion rates.
 The “Add-On” item tag forces consumers to reach a $25 spending threshold to buy the product.
 For brands with a vendor relationship with Amazon, brands can work with their vendor account manager to address the add-on issue.

-To run a successful AMS campaign, brands need to consider every aspect of the consumer’s purchase journey.
+To run a successful Amazon Advertising campaign, brands need to consider every aspect of the consumer’s purchase journey.
 The product detail page is important as it is the point where the actual purchase decision is made by the consumer.
-By evaluating the product title, ratings and reviews and the A+ content, brands can determine if their products product detail page sets up their AMS campaigns for success or failure.
+By evaluating the product title, ratings and reviews, and the A+ content, brands can determine if their products product detail page sets up their Amazon Advertising campaigns for success or failure.